openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/ventralLateralNucleusOfThalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Ventral lateral nucleus of thalamus' is a nucleus of dorsal thalamus and nucleus of ventral thalamus.
-It is part of the ventral nuclear group.
+   :definition: Is a nucleus of dorsal thalamus and nucleus of ventral thalamus.
+Is part of the ventral nuclear group. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001925) ('is_a' and 'relationship')]
-   :description: The ventral lateral nucleus (VL) is a nucleus of the thalamus.
-[WP,unvetted].
+   :description: The ventral lateral nucleus (VL) is a nucleus of the thalamus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001925)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112309
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001925#ventral-lateral-nucleus
    :name: ventral lateral nucleus of thalamus